Fern Hill: Legacy

 In 1960, American composer John Corigliano set "Fern Hill" to music as part of A Dylan Thomas Trilogy (1960–1976), a trilogy of choral symphony.
 The poem is also quoted in the title of the 1973 drama film Happy as the Grass Was Green and in the lyrics of the 2022 song "Blacktop" by Yeah Yeah Yeahs.

+A window in All Saints' Church in Oystermouth, Swansea takes Fern Hill as its theme.
+The window was designed and manufactured by Tim Lewis of Glantawe Studios and was installed in 1993.
+Across three lights, it shows five figures in an allegorical landscape that alludes to episodes within the poem, the text of which is reproduced at the bottom of the window.